isomerpages/moe-chuachukangsec/_secondary-1-registration-day/First Day of School.md

 <p>be given on the first day of school.</p>
 <h4>Grooming and Attire</h4>
 <p>Male students should wear their hair short and neat.
 He should not keep
-a beard, moustache</p>
-<p>or long sideburns.
+a beard, moustache or long sideburns.
 Hair must not be dyed.
-Fingernails must be kept clean
+Fingernails must be kept clean and short.</p>
-and short.</p>
 <p>Female students with long hair should tie their hair neatly, with fringes
-below the eyebrow</p>
-<p>pinned up neatly and use only dark colored hair accessories.
-Hair must
+below the eyebrow pinned up neatly and use only dark colored hair accessories.
-not be dyed.
-Fingernails</p>
-<p>must be kept clean and short.
-Cosmetics, nail polish or colored contacts
-lenses are not allowed.</p>
+Hair must not be dyed.
+Fingernails must be kept clean and short.
+Cosmetics, nail polish or colored contacts lenses are not allowed.</p>
 <p>Students who have not purchased their school uniform may come in their
 primary school</p>
 <p>uniform during the first week of school.
 Students who have purchased their